TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 ## Standard Schema for `msg._auth`

-Although the built-in security processing has been removed from uibuilder in v5, I am leaving this in place as a recommendation because it is useful as a potential standard not only for uibuilder.
+?> Although much of the built-in security processing has been removed from uibuilder in v5, I am leaving this in place as a recommendation because it is useful as a potential standard not only for uibuilder.
+When creating your own security processing in Node-RED and uibuilder middleware, please use this schema for campatibility and consistency.

 This uses the `_auth` object property on exchanged `msg`s.
 The actual content of the object is likely to be different depending on what the message is.